LAUNCHING the Portasonic® PLUS

 The non-disruptive, non-invasive nature of ultrasound contents monitoring in-situ and operational.
 This process takes around 30-seconds per cylinder using our easy-to-use, intuitive technology.
 Compare this to traditional, manual weighing which requires lifting equipment, multiple people and around 15-minutes for inspection.

-Cheaper; Enabling inspection to take place without disruption your cylinder installation means no shut-down, saving time and no requirement for multiple operators, saving labour costs.
-We have a large range of level monitoring technology allowing us to be competitive with pricing and Coltraco Ultrasonics have a “Price Promise” to be the most competitive on the market
+Over the long term, our devices are cheaper and save you time and money.
+Enabling inspection to take place without disruption of your cylinder installation means no shut-down, saving time and no requirement for multiple operators, saving labour costs.
+We have a large range of level monitoring technology allowing us to be competitive with pricing and Coltraco Ultrasonics have a “Price Promise” to be the most competitive on the market.
+For more information on how our devices support your fire suppression products and fire suppression systems, get in touch with Coltraco Ultrasonics today.

-The standard configuration of a fixed fire suppression system includes a bank of high-pressure cylinders.
-These cylinders contain a fixed quantity of fire suppression agent used to extinguish a fire and is controlled by a centralised fire panel and actuating system.
+The way that the fire suppression system works and the standard configuration of a fixed fire suppression system includes a bank of high-pressure cylinders.
+These cylinders contain a fixed quantity of fire suppression agent used to extinguish a fire and are controlled by a centralised fire panel and actuating system.
 We specialise in the monitoring of all types of liquified fire suppression agents, but the most common types are CO2, FM-200™, NOVEC™ 1230 and Halons.

 ISO 14520-1:2015 (Gaseous fire-extinguishing systems – Physical properties and system design – Part 1: General requirements)